 Bio

-Adam has a track record of playing at venues and festivals across the country such as Green Man, Celtic Connections, Belladrum and The Edinburgh Fringe.
-His reputation as an engaging, witty, storytelling performer was further cemented by his role in ‘The Isle of Love’, a country-wide touring theatre show inspired by his songs.
+Adam has a track record of playing at festivals and venues across the country including Green Man, Celtic Connections, Belladrum and the Edinburgh Fringe.
+His reputation as an engaging, witty, storytelling performer was also enhanced by his role in The Isle of Love, a country-wide touring theatre show inspired by his songs.
+He also released two albums of vocoder country-pop music under the pseudonym A.R.
+Pinewood.

 His music has received regular airplay on BBC Radio Scotland and BBC 6 Music including various singles and albums of the week.
 He has also received excellent press in newspapers such as The Herald and The Scotsman.